misterfish/stick/README.md

 	; [0, false, '', null, void 8]
 	| map (notOk) // [false, false, false, true, true]

-Something we see a lot in JS in the wild is:
+Something we see a lot in JS is:

 	let answer
 	if (someVar !== undefined && someVar !== null) {